acieshk/OneStepGPSLeoProject/README.md

 npm install  # or yarn install
 ```

-#### Configure environment variables (optional):
-Create a `.env` file in the frontend directory for sensitive data or configuration settings.
-Use it to store API keys, backend URLs, etc.

 #### Run the development server:
 ```bash
 npm run dev  # or yarn dev